jerhabor/tutorlink/README.md

 As part of the _Stategy_ stage in the five planes of UX, I deemed it necessary to undertake a strategic research process.
 This involved asking several people what they would expect from this website and tying in these ideas to realise the project goals of TutorLink.
 The target audience came with the following suggestions:

 **User Story 1:**
-> As a GCSE student, I would like the website to be easy to navigate so that I can see what it offers as quickly as possible.
+> "As a GCSE student, I would like the website to be easy to navigate so that I can see what it offers as quickly as possible."

 **User Story 2:**
-> As a tutor, I would love to see testimonials from people who have been taught by TutorLink as this will help me in promoting it to other people.
+> "As a tutor, I would love to see testimonials from people who have been taught by TutorLink as this will help me in promoting it to other people."

 **User Story 3:**
-> As a parent of both KS2 and 11+ students, I want to be able to sign up easily so that once I decide to do so, it is quickly over and done with.
+> "As a parent of both KS2 and 11+ students, I want to be able to sign up easily so that once I decide to do so, it is quickly over and done with."

 **User Story 4:**
-> As an A-Level student, there should be the option to choose between face-to-face and virtual tutoring.
+> "As an A-Level student, there should be the option to choose between face-to-face and virtual tutoring."

 **User Story 5:**
-> As a parent of an 11+ student, I want your site to convince and reassure me in numerous ways why I should sign up.
+> "As a parent of an 11+ student, I want your site to convince and reassure me in numerous ways why I should sign up."

 **User Story 6:**
-> As an A-Level student, I would like to see the full list of tutors so that I can familiarise myself with my chosen tutor's background beforehand.
+> "As an A-Level student, I would like to see the full list of tutors so that I can familiarise myself with my chosen tutor's background beforehand."

 **User Story 7:**
-> As a GCSE student, I would like to see subjects linked to any recommended revision material so that I can obtain them prior to the first session.
+> "As a GCSE student, I would like to see subjects linked to any recommended revision material so that I can obtain them prior to the first session.

 These user requirements were traded off and aligned with the stategies of TutorLink in order to establish the project scope.
 This was predominantly a brainstorming activity to propose and develop innovative solutions.